About The Audit:

 Phase One (2020 - 2021)

-Preparation for Phase 2 took place in 2022 with the City reaching out to vital community partners and laying the groundwork for releasing the calls for a Researcher and the Advisory Committee.
-With these roles in place, Phase 2 officially was launched in June 2023.
-During this phase, the collection will be audited in its entirety, and objects that warrant assessment and decision-making will be reviewed.
+Planning for Phase Two took place in 2022 with the city reaching out to vital community partners and laying the groundwork for releasing the calls for a Researcher and an Advisory Committee.
+With these roles in place, Phase Two launched in June 2023.

 Participants